AI-Bianchi/ExactOnlineBundle/README.md

 Next go to http:// YOUR URL.com/ExactRequest
-Your authentication login will be required, this session will expire after 10 minutes If you want to keep this session active, you need to replace function init() by refreshToken()
+Your authentication login will be required, this session will expire after 10 minutes If you want to keep this session active, you should to replace function init() by refreshToken()

 <h1>Usage</h1>